Oliver-Federico/Personality-Test/README.md

 *   Step 6.
 The program will then generate another random number which will decide if the person being generated is more of a introvert, an extrovert, or in the middle.
 *   Step 7.
 A loop will run 70 times (70 questions) and each iteration will choose a random number corresponding to a more introverted, extroverted, or middle answer based on if the generated person is more introverted, extroverted, or in the middle.

+## Using the PTARM
+The PTRAM it is quite a simple process.
+The process goes as followed:
+*   First either import all of your tests you want to process into the personality.txt file, or generate a set amount of random participants by using the GRN.py file with command arguments (command arguments go as followed in your terminal if you want 100 participants: python GRN.py 100).
+*   Second run the AnalyiseData.py script to process the data.
+*   Third Find the data in the output.txt file for you to use.